TAGS

 Cost and time.
 These good pressure mats cost tens of thousands, so you can expect your fitting to take more time and money.

-THERMAL IMAGING: These have been used to look at the heat signatures under the saddle with the thought being that the hotter the area under the saddle the more pressure is taken under that area.
+These have been used to look at the heat signatures under the saddle with the thought being that the hotter the area under the saddle the more pressure is taken under that area.

 Pro's: